 Everything You Need to Know About Spanish VAT

 We are all used to buying things and paying VAT for them since childhood.
-In today’s post, we are going to talk about everything you need to know about this tax: what VAT is levied on, the tax-exempt activities and the different tax regimes.
+In today’s article, we are going to talk about everything you need to know about this tax in Spain: what VAT is levied on, the tax-exempt activities and the different tax regimes.

 1. General concept

-Deliveries of goods and services rendered in the territory of application of the tax (ie, peninsula and Balearic Islands) by businessmen and professionals in the development of their economic activities are subject to the tax.
+Deliveries of goods and services provided in the territory of application of the tax (i.e., peninsula and Balearic Islands) by business people and professionals in the development of their economic activities are subject to the tax.

-As a general rule, the taxpayer of these operations is the entrepreneur or professional, although individuals, legal entities (companies) and entities without legal personality (NGOs for example) are also considered taxable when they carry out operations subject to the tax.
+As a general rule, the taxpayer of these operations is the entrepreneur or professional.
+However, we consider taxable individuals, legal entities (companies) and entities without legal personality (NGOs, for example) when they carry out operations subject to the tax.

 1.1 VAT exempt activities

-However, there are operations that are exempt from the tax.
+However, some operations are exempt from the tax.
 It is the case of the following activities:

 1.2 Types of regimes

-There are a general regime and several special regimes, but we will focus on the most common ones: simplified, equivalence surcharge and agriculture, livestock and fishing.
+There are a general regime and several special regimes.
+Here we will focus on the most common ones: simplified, equivalence surcharge and agriculture, livestock and fishing.

 2. General VAT Regime

-– To whom it applies: Taxable VAT subjects when none of the special regimes applies or have renounced them.
+> To whom it applies: Taxable VAT subjects when none of the special regimes applies or the person has renounced them.

-– Periodicity: quarterly as a general rule, or monthly in the case of large companies and those registered in the REDEME (Monthly Return Record).
+> Periodicity: you have to submit it quarterly as a general rule, or monthly in the case of large companies and those registered in the REDEME (Monthly Return Record).

-Keep books of invoices received, invoices issued, investment goods and community operations.
+– Keep books of collected invoices, issued invoices, investment goods and community operations.

 3. Simplified Special Regime

-Therefore, keep in mind that if in IRPF you pay taxes in the objective estimation, in VAT you can only pay by the special regime, whether in equivalence surcharge, of agriculture or the simplified regime.
+Therefore, keep in mind that if in IRPF you pay taxes in the objective estimation, in VAT you can only pay by the special regime.

-And now we will see the keys to the simplified regime:
+And now we will see the primary keys to the simplified regime:

 Agricultural income < € 300,000 per year.